-Book Summary: The Hard Thing About Hard Things, by Ben Horowitz
+Summary of The Hard Thing About Hard Things by Ben Horowitz

 2. There are no shortcuts to knowledge.
 Relying on conventional wisdom (we do x because everyone does it) or taking shortcuts can often be worse than knowing nothing at all.
 If you know nothing, you look at things in a new light that enables you to think critically about that problem.
 It often works out well.

-3. When things go wrong, it may be because of what you are doing as well as about what you are not doing.
+3. When things go wrong, it may be because of what you are doing or because of what you are not doing.

 4. There is no secret to being a good CEO.
-The best abilities to develop is to focus on what really matters, and make the best moves when there are no good moves to make (eg: firing staff; get highly-diluting VC investments; selling at a loss).
+The best abilities to develop is to focus on what really matters, and make the best moves when there are no good moves to make (eg: firing staff VS get highly diluting VC investments VS selling at a loss).

 5. The real struggle in a company is when everything goes to sh*t.
 Here’s how to survive it.

 - Don’t put it all on your shoulders.
 You have executives that are supposed to execute and run your company.
 Use them.

 - Play long enough and you might get lucky.
 Sometimes, it is about surviving instead of living.